j-webtek/LLM-Learning/README.md

 #### AI Model Philosophies and Debates
 - [Why Open Source AI Will Win](https://varunshenoy.substack.com/p/why-open-source-ai-will-win) - The debate between open-source and closed-source AI models.
+- [NSA, FBI, and CISA Release Cybersecurity Information Sheet on Deepfake Threats](https://www.cisa.gov/news-events/alerts/2023/09/12/nsa-fbi-and-cisa-release-cybersecurity-information-sheet-deepfake-threats): The NSA, FBI, and CISA have released a Cybersecurity Information Sheet on the rising threat of synthetic media, including deepfakes, highlighting their growing impact on sectors like the NSS, DoD, and national infrastructure.
+The agencies emphasize the importance of reviewing their recommended steps and best practices to address deepfake threats effectively.

+#### AI Technologies and Capabilities
+- [AI startup Lamini bets future on AMD's Instinct GPUs](https://www.theregister.com/2023/09/26/amd_instinct_ai_lamini/): AI startup Lamini has chosen to exclusively use AMD's Instinct GPUs for its platform that refines large language models (LLMs), setting itself apart from many competitors that rely on Nvidia's hardware.
+While Lamini's platform has garnered interest from major companies like Amazon and Walmart, AMD's focus on expanding its software ecosystem and forthcoming hardware upgrades aim to make its AI accelerators more attractive and accessible to developers and businesses.
+- [Vicious Self-Degradation](https://twitter.com/8teapi/status/1706520893621784780): When a frequent query is Googled, Quora identifies it, uses ChatGPT to generate an answer that may contain a hallucination, and this ChatGPT-generated response becomes the top Google answer.
+- [Inside the Matrix: Visualizing Matrix Multiplication, Attention and Beyond](https://pytorch.org/blog/inside-the-matrix/): The article introduces "mm", a visualization tool designed to display matrix multiplications (matmuls), which are foundational to machine learning models.
+Using three-dimensional visualizations, "mm" enables clearer understanding of complex matrix operations and compositions, especially benefiting visual thinkers, and covers various topics from basic matrix operations to the intricate workings of GPT-2 attention heads, demonstrating the benefits of this geometric approach to understanding algebraic properties in matrix computations.
+- [Can you beat a stochastic parrot?](https://parrotchess.com/): Play chess against GPT-3.5.

+#### Ethical and Societal Implications of AI
+- [Signal’s Meredith Whittaker: AI is fundamentally ‘a surveillance technology’](https://techcrunch.com/2023/09/25/signals-meredith-whittaker-ai-is-fundamentally-a-surveillance-technology/): Meredith Whittaker, Signal's president, emphasized at TechCrunch Disrupt 2023 that AI is fundamentally a surveillance technology, deeply intertwined with the big data and targeting industry dominated by tech giants.
+While acknowledging not all AI applications are exploitative, she highlighted the inherent surveillance nature of AI and the economic drivers behind facial recognition technology, noting that beneficial uses, like face blurring in Signal's app, are overshadowed by more intrusive applications driven by profit motives.

+#### AI in Education
+- [Student Use Cases for AI](https://hbsp.harvard.edu/inspiring-minds/student-use-cases-for-ai): Generative AI tools, particularly large language models (LLMs), present both opportunities and challenges in educational settings, offering students and educators unparalleled access to powerful AI systems.
+As AI becomes increasingly prevalent in classrooms, it's crucial for educators and students to understand the potential benefits, biases, and privacy concerns of AI, and to adopt best practices for interacting with these tools to ensure effective and safe usage.

 #### LLM Architectures and Applications
 - [RAG is more than just embedding search](https://jxnl.github.io/instructor/blog/2023/09/17/rag-is-more-than-just-embedding-search/) - Potential of Retrieval Augmented Generation (RAG) in LLMs.